nishantpa/python/crawl/README.md

 scrapy crawl jenkTS -a filename=URLsList.txt -o plugDependents.json

 This file will contain a list of each plugin ID's dependencies.
-The next job is to find those mismatched dependencies and output that in a neat format
+The next job is to find those mismatched dependencies and output that in a neat format.
+It would be easier to grab those dependencies that are repeated within the plugDeps.json file and check their versions to see if there's a mismatch.
+Output that in a neat format